North Central Bronx Hospital: History

 In 2020, the 215 bed hospital began a rapid expansion of 120 additional intensive care unit (ICU) beds to assist the hospital's response to the COVID-19 pandemic.
 The first 20 of the additional beds were opened as a COVID-19 specific ICU on May 5, 2020.

+In 2024, North Central Bronx added an employee wellness room to promote emotional health for their staff.